PETALING JAYA: The health ministry has decided to extend by another six months the grace period for the smoking ban before punitive action is taken.

 The no-smoking rule at restaurants came into effect on Jan 1 and the ministry had said it will give six months for the public to follow the rule before summonses are issued from July 1.

 Dzulkefly said the grace period will be extended by another six months until end-December 2019.

 He said the decision was made following a steering committee meeting he chaired on April 16 with 10 other ministries and an NGO representative.

 The health ministry has asked for extra funds from the Cabinet so that smokers can be assisted better with the mQuit programme — an integrated “quit smoking” service.
 About 580 people are now using this service.

 Under the law, smokers can only smoke 10 feet (3m) away from any restaurant.
 Offenders can be jailed up to two years and fined RM10,000.

-Restaurant owners can also be fined RM5,000 or six months’ jail if they allow smoking at their premises.
+Restaurant owners can also be fined RM5,000 or face up to one year jail time if they allow smoking at their premises.

 Dzulkefly said his ministry was aware there are still smokers who lit up at places designated as no-smoking areas.